Affiliate links on Android Authority may earn us a commission. Learn more.

 Non-skippable ads were introduced as a solution to help advertisers give their target audience their entire message.
 Additionally, it allows creators to get more ad revenue, as they generally get paid more if you watch full ads, or at least 30 seconds of longer ones.
 Advertisers also get charged more if you don’t skip their ads.

 This raises another question: should you skip ads?
 Content creators (Android Authority included) usually offer most of their content for free.
 This means that an essential part of their earnings is ad revenue.
-If you feel thankful for free content and find value in what a creator offers, you might want to provide your support by watching a full video ad from time to time.
+If you feel thankful for free content and find value in what a creator offers, you might want to provide your support by watching a full video ad occasionally.

 That said, the line between fair and unfair ads is a bit blurry these days.
 How much is too much?
 This is why non-skippable ads have their limitations.
-For starters, non-skippable ads are limited to lengths of six to 15 seconds.
+For starters, non-skippable ads are limited to lengths of 15 and 20 seconds, depending on the region.
+Bumper ads are non-skippable and usually play before watching a video.
+These are limited to six seconds.
 This ensures that these ads don’t go on for minutes on end.

 It could be your browser plug-ins or extensions